-Coverage of institutions and legal basis
+1 Coverage of institutions and legal basis

-These statistics present the assets and liabilities of those investment funds (IFs) resident in the euro area which belong to the sub-sector "Other financial intermediaries, except insurance corporations and pension funds" (OFIs) in the European System of Accounts (ESA 95)1.
-The statistics are reported by the IFs to the national central banks (NCBs) in accordance with Regulation ECB/2007/8 concerning statistics on the assets and liabilities of investment funds2.
-The NCBs send the nationally aggregated statistics to the ECB in accordance with Guideline ECB/2007/9 on monetary, financial institutions and markets statistics across the euro area on all kinds of collective investment undertakings investing in financial and/or non-financial assets and belonging to the OFI sub-sector.
+These statistics present the assets and liabilities of investment funds (IFs) resident in the euro area, which belong to the sub-sector "Non-MMF investment funds" in the European System of Accounts (ESA 2010).
+The statistics are reported by the IFs to the national central banks (NCBs)1, who then send the nationally aggregated statistics to the ECB2.

+The legal framework requires harmonised statistics to be collected and compiled across the euro area on all kinds of collective investment undertakings that invest in financial or non-financial assets and that belong to the non-MMF investment fund sub-sector.

-The statistics do not cover money market funds (MMFs), forming part of the subsector "Monetary financial institutions" (MFIs).
-Further information on the statistics on MMFs in the euro area, which are published alongside the IF statistics described in these explanatory notes, can be found on the ECB website4.
-Furthermore, the IFs, as defined by the ECB statistics, do not include pension funds, which form part of the sub-sector "Insurance corporations and pensions funds".
+The statistics do not cover money market funds (MMFs), which come under a separate sub-sector in ESA 2010.3 Furthermore, the IFs, as defined by the ECB statistics, do not include pension funds, which also come under a separate sub-sector.

-The reporting population comprises IFs resident in the euro area, including the IFs managed from outside the euro area.
-Conversely, the statistics do not cover IFs established in offshore locations outside the euro area, even if the management companies of these IFs are resident in the euro area.
+The reporting population comprises IFs resident in the euro area, including those managed from outside the euro area.4 Conversely, the statistics do not cover IFs established in offshore locations outside the euro area, even if their management companies are resident in the euro area.5